mbardoe/Adafruit_SI1145_Library/README.txt

 This is a library for the Si1145 UV/IR/Visible Light Sensor

+This branch of the Adafruit library is to be used with the TinyWireM library instead of the Wire library for use with Gemma and Trinket.

+Some changes made by Matt Bardoe.

 Designed specifically to work with the Si1145 sensor in the adafruit shop
   ----> https://www.adafruit.com/products/1777